What Really Happens When You Stay Up Past 10pm

 From 6am to 10am, we enter kapha time—the energy of heaviness, slowness, and stability.

-If you sleep into this window, that energy settles into you.
+If you sleep into this window, that energy settles into you. it sets the tone for the day ahead.

 You might wake feeling: